 Section 3.
-Any employee who makes application shall be placed on any open list providing he/she meets the requirements.
+Any employee who makes application shall be placed on any interview list providing he/shethey meets the requirements.

 Section 4.
-Any employee who interviews for a vacant position and who requests in writing the reasons he/she was not selected, shall receive from the appointing authority a written response within ten (10) working days of receipt of the request.
+Any employee who interviews for a vacant position and who requests in writing the reasons he/she wasthey were not selected, shall receive from the appointing authority a written response within ten (10) working days of receipt of the request.